 Lewis and Clark’s two-year journey officially began and ended in St. Louis, now nicknamed ‘Gateway to the West.’

 Afterward, Clark stuck around in the city, handling Indian Affairs for the Louisiana Government.
 And at some point following his return, he became a Freemason.
-Accordingly, his grave at Bellefontaine is adorned with Masonic symbols.
+Accordingly, his grave at Bellefontaine is adorned with Masonic imagery.

 Anheuser-Busch may be a world-famous brand, but the Griesedieck Bros.
 Brewing Company has a history that’s just as old.
 In fact, there are many graves of various Griesedieck family members spread throughout Bellefontaine.